maja601/EuroCrops/README.md

 ## Vector data download via Sync&Share (only [Version 1](https://zenodo.org/record/6866847))<a name="vectordata"></a>

 The shapefiles of the countries are available via [Sync&Share](https://syncandshare.lrz.de/getlink/fiAD95cTrXbnKMrdZYrFFcN8/).
-They might be still some changes with the data in this folder, such as adding the NUTS3 region identifier to the parchels.
-Version-controlled and citable editions will be made available in near future over [mediaTUM](https://mediatum.ub.tum.de/).
 Please also make sure to download the data for the countries individually, as there might be some loss otherwise.

 ```
 ├── AT